zulfaha/sql-customer-analytics/README.md

 ### Q6: CUSTOMER RETENTION

-Finding: **97%** of customers purchase only once, repeat buyers are very rare.
+**97%** of customers purchase only once, repeat buyers are very rare.
-This implies a significant retention problem; almost all revenue depends on acquiring new customers instead of returning ones.
+I think that this indicates a big retention problem; almost all revenue depends on acquiring new customers instead of returning ones.

 [Full query](/queries/query6.sql)